kebin20/todo-app-react/README.md

 - [freeCodeCamp - Joel Olewanle](https://www.freecodecamp.org/news/how-to-use-localstorage-with-react-hooks-to-set-and-get-items/) - This is a great article which helped me learn how to use localStorage to store new todoitems and it's state.

-- [Firebase Docs](https://firebase.google.com/docs/database/web/start) - Great quick guide on settin up your database in Firebase
+- [Firebase Docs](https://firebase.google.com/docs/database/web/start) - Great quick guide on setting up your database in Firebase

 - [Firebase Docs](https://firebase.google.com/docs/database/web/read-and-write) - Guide on reading and removing data